artsy/eigen/docs/deploy_a_hotfix.md

 For example if you wanted to rollout to 50% of users you would pass `50` for rollout_percentage.
 If it is critical to get the fix out fast you can pass `100` otherwise it is suggested you pass `50` and monitor before updating to 100%.

+### Update rollout

+If all looks good with the fix you can update the rollout to all users:

+`./scripts/codepush/update_rollout.sh 100`

 </details>

 <details>